sandeep-codigo/DevOps-Task-1/README.md

 # DevOps-Task1

-Creating a Flask Application that returns Hello World
+Creating a Flask Application on EC2 instance that returns Hello World

 ## Steps:
 1) Created a Basic Flask application task.py